Research Programmes Administration Guide

 Vivas can be conducted either in-person or online.
 If the external examiner is based overseas, then the viva will normally be online, though it is possible for a hybrid approach of the student and internal examiner meeting in-person, with the external examiner joining online.

-The mode of the viva (e.g. whether in person, hybrid or fully online) is to be discussed with the student at the Submission Review and any preference noted within the Notice of Submission of Thesis.
+The mode of the viva (e.g. whether in person, hybrid or fully online) is to be discussed with the student at the End of MPR Review and any preference noted on the Review outcome report.

 Agreement from the external examiner as to the method to be used must be obtained during the appointment process.